ietf-wg-masque/draft-ietf-masque-ip-proxy-reqs/draft-ietf-masque-ip-proxy-reqs.md

 The IP proxying protocol discussed in this document will run over HTTP.
 The protocol SHOULD strongly prefer to use HTTP/3 {{!H3=I-D.ietf-quic-http}} and SHOULD use the QUIC DATAGRAM frames {{!DGRAM=I-D.ietf-quic-datagram}} when available to improve performance.
-The protocol SHOULD also support HTTP/2
+The protocol MUST also support HTTP/2
 {{!H2=RFC7540}} as a fallback when UDP is blocked on the network path.
 Proxying IP over HTTP/2 MAY result in lower performance than over HTTP/3.